 Everything considered – real estate, second residency, currency, investments, lifestyle, all of it – Eastern Europe is the place to go for retirement.

 It’ll be harder to get homesick.
 You’ll have everything you could need.
 Property values are affordable and won’t completely destroy your retirement fund before you’ve even left home.
-You’ll have a social circle, dating, food, wine, any of the trappings of living like a king or queen.
+You’ll have a social circle, dating, food, wine, and any of the trappings of living like a king or queen.